Rod and Line

 In mid-1927, the publisher Jonathan Cape contacted Ransome, asking for permission to take over Racundra’s First Cruise, for re-issue in their Traveller’s Library series.
 Ransome was delighted, as he had “always looked upon (that) book as the first sign of escape from the political writing in which I had been engulfed for so long“.
 With Allen & Unwin’s agreement the transfer was made, and Ransome thus began his long relationship with Jonathan Cape.

 Soon afterwards, Cape suggested that it was time Ransome began putting together “some books” to support himself when he got old.
 Cape had in mind collections of essays on various subjects.
 Ransome suggested a selection of his Rod and Line fishing articles.
-Cape agreed and these were duly published in 1929.
+Cape agreed and published these in 1929.
 It is arguably “one of the three or four most important fishing books of this century in any language” (Jeremy Swift, Arthur Ransome on Fishing, 1994).
-It has been reprinted many times and, in 1982, formed the subject matter for the Granada TV series of the same name, presented and narrated by Michael Horden.
+In 1982, Granada TV filmed a number of the essays, presented and narrated by Michael Horden.
+Rod and Line remains in print.

 Rod and Line includes fifty fishing essays, taken from Ransome’s weekly Manchester Guardian column.
 Ransome re-edited many before including them in this volume.
 He also included his own translation from the fishing memoirs of Sergei Aksakov, a Russian nobleman.